AvikRoyAvi/Hotel-Management-System/README.md

 # Hotel-Management-System
-It's a Hotel management system program.
+It's a Hotel management system with Java.